Zialus/picard/ASSO-DOCS/Relatorio2.md

 + **Development (implementation) view** : represented by a component diagram; shows the main software components and their interactions.

-+ **Physical (deployment) view** : represented by a deployment diagram; this view is intended to represent the system through the interaction of software components with the system hardware.
++ **Physical (deployment) view** : represented by a deployment diagram; it is intended to represent the system through the interaction of software components with the system hardware.

 + **Process view** : represented by an activity diagram; shows the various system processes and their run-time interactions.